-Taking your watch to the store to get the battery changed might not be an expensive trip but they usually charge you five to ten times more than what the battery itself costs for a five minute job.
+Taking your watch to the store to get the battery changed might not be an expensive trip but they usually charge you five to ten times more than what the battery itself costs, for a five minute job.
 Next time your watch dies, try changing the battery yourself, you’ll save money and learn a new trick while you’re busy, it really is a quick and simple job.

 NB – If your watch is still under warranty then please check with your supplier whether they allow you to do your own work on it.
-Some manufacturers will not honour the warranty it the watch has been opened by others.
+Some manufacturers will not honour the warranty if the watch has been opened by others.

 What You Will Need To Change Your Watch Battery

-- A Knife or Small Flat Screwdriver
+- A Blunt Knife or Small Flat Screwdriver

 - A Magazine or Newspaper